naiyerasif/site/content/blog/2018/2018-11-15-code-coverage-with-jacoco-and-maven.md

 ## Setup JaCoCo

-Add the JaCoCo plugin in `pom.xml` with the following confiuration.
+Add the JaCoCo plugin in `pom.xml` with the following configuration.

 ```xml
 <build>